Kunal627/opencvexamples/pokedex/README.md

 ------
 python search.py --index ..\data\out\index.cpickle --query ..\data\test\pikachu.png

-NB- pokedex is broken, does not return correct image as output.
+NB- My code implementation of pokedex is broken does not return correct image as output.  may be its the input images not indexed correctly.
+Actual blog post only indexed Red blue.